All Episodes

 I like the Olive Garden.

-Um you go over to fake news MSDNC, and and they're talking about, you know, Trump's ride or die base is a bunch of people with Nazi t-shirts.
+You go over to Fake News MSDNC, and they're talking about, you know, Trump's ride or die base as a bunch of people with Nazi t-shirts.

-So we've gone from Olive Garden eating, Olive Garden eating, um Holiday Inn, Courtyard Marriott, Hilton Gardens people, smelly Walmart shoppers, irredeemable deplorables, people that cling to God, our guns, our Bibles, and our religion that are angry.
+So we've gone from Olive Guard eating, Olive Garden eating, Holiday Inn, Courtyard Marriott, Hilton Gardens people, smelly Walmart shoppers, irredeemable deplorables, people that cling to God, our guns, our Bibles, and our religion that are angry.

-And now I guess now we're a bunch of uh ride or die people that wear Nazi t-shirts according to MSDNC.
+And now, I guess, now we're a bunch of ride or die people that wear Nazi t-shirts, according to MSDNC.

 He has the voters.